leegmoore/bubbletea-ts/.port-plan/progress-log.md

   - Ran `pnpm vitest run packages/tests/src/input/inputreader.test.ts` and `pnpm vitest run packages/tests/src/program/tea.test.ts` to keep the freshly added suite and the existing Program specs green after the refactor.
 - **What’s Next (priority order):**
   1. Wire `Program.setupInput` through `createCancelableInputReader` end-to-end (including shutdown/ReleaseTerminal flows) and extend the Vitest suite to assert cancellation during program teardown.
-  2. Extend the tty specs to cover `openInputTTY` fallbacks and Windows VT enablement so WithInputTTY/Win32 adapters have deterministic coverage.
-  3. Flesh out the Windows-focused signal/resize/input harness plan (pseudo console strategy, fake console) so the remaining Go input suites can be ported.
 - **Blockers/Risks:**
   - The new reader isn’t yet hooked into Program shutdown/restart paths, so cancel semantics remain unexercised at the Program level until that refactor lands.
-  - Windows console/mouse toggles are still theoretical; without the tty specs and fake console harness, assumptions about VT enablement remain unvalidated.

 ## 2025-11-14 (Session 42)
 - **Session Goals:** Port the tty/raw-mode behaviour into Vitest and wire the Program runtime to honor it before moving to the rest of the input stack.